zephyrproject-rtos/zephyr/doc/architecture/architecture_microkernel.rst

 *******************

 Microkernel tasks can interact with nanokernel objects and, additionally use microkernel specific objects.
-The most important microkernel objects are:
+The microkernel objects are:

+* Tasks
+* Task Groups
+* Events
+* Mutexes
+* Semaphores
+* FIFOs
+* Mailboxes
 * Pipes

-* Mailboxes

-* Events

-* Resource locking objects

-   - Memory Maps
+* Memory Maps

-   - Memory Pools
+* Memory Pools
+* Task IRQs

 The following subsections contain general information about the microkernel objects.
 For detailed information see: :ref:`microkernelObjects`.